Sewage treatment plants

 In the Digesters, a different type of bacteria, called anaerobes, feed on the carbon in the solids to produce biogases—mainly carbon dioxide and methane.
 Methane is recovered at the North End Sewage Treatment Plant (NEWPCC) and used to heat the Digesters and other buildings.

 Once digestion is complete, excess water must be removed from the digested sludge.
 Dewatering is accomplished using high speed mechanical centrifuges.
 The liquid produced during dewatering is returned to another activated sludge process designed specifically to remove ammonia and nitrogen produced during digestion.

 Digested material contains about 2% solids but is thickened to about 25% before being transported.
 The thickening process significantly reduces the volume of material that must be transported for final disposal.The thickened solids, now called biosolids, are trucked to the Brady Road Resource Management Facility.
 On average, Brady Road receives 36,000 kg of biosolids each day for final disposal.

 North End Sewage Treatment Plant (NEWPCC)

-Located at 2230 Main Street, the North End Sewage Treatment Plant (NEWPCC) processes approximately 70% of the wastewater treated in Winnipeg.
+Located at 2230 Main Street, the North End Sewage Treatment Plant (NEWPCC) processes approximately 60 percent of the wastewater treated in Winnipeg.